containers/buildah/docs/buildah-add.1.md

 **--chmod** *permissions*

 Sets the access permissions of the destination content.
-Accepts the numerical format.
+Accepts numerical or symbolic format.

 **--chown** *owner*:*group*